AliSoftware/OHHTTPStubs/README.md

 You can remove the latest added handler with the `removeLastRequestHandler` method.

 You can also remove any given handler with the `removeRequestHandler:` method.
-This method takes as a parameter the object returned by `addRequestHandler:`. _Note that this returned object is already retained by `OHHTTPStubs`, so you may keep it in a `__weak` variable._
+This method takes as a parameter the object returned by `addRequestHandler:` or `shouldStubRequestsPassingTest:withStubResponse:`.
+_Note that this returned object is already retained by `OHHTTPStubs` while the stub is installed, so you may keep it in a `__weak` variable (no need to keep a `__strong` reference)._